Christian-Tiovanto/evermos-assessment/README.md

   Process where a certain quantity of inventory is reserved for a customer.
 This prevents the stock from being sold to another customer, ensuring that the order can be fulfilled and guarantee product availability for customers.
 - **Purchase queue**
   Manages the order fulfillment process based on the order in which the purchases were made (First-come, First-served).
 This ensures that orders are processed in the sequence they were received, preventing inventory issues and order cancellations.

+### Developing Guidelines
+- Refer to [this document](./docs/HOW-TO-USE.md) to see project prerequisite and useful command.
+- Refer to [this document](./docs/DEVELOPMENT.md) to see development decision.

+### API Documentation
+- Refer to this `protobuf/swagger/protobuf/api/` directory to see API Request and Response.